Back to Blog

 Step 9: Optimize Fonts

-Web fonts slow down rendering.
+Web fonts slow down rendering if handled poorly.

 Best practices:

-• Limit to 2 font families
+• Limit to 2 font families maximum

-• Use font-display: swap
+• Use font-display: swap to show fallback text while custom fonts load

-• Host fonts locally (vs Google Fonts)
+• Host fonts locally instead of Google Fonts (faster and better for privacy)

-• Preload critical fonts
+• Preload critical fonts used above the fold

 Plugins like OMGF help with local font hosting.